- Home

 Experienced Faculty Supporting Your Online Communication Degree Journey

 Faculty in Liberty University’s School of Communication and the Arts bring a combination of academic study and applied experience in communication-focused fields.
 Within online communication degree programs, instruction is designed to help you study how communication functions across media, organizations, and digital environments.
-Faculty may guide you through topics such as writing, media strategy, and audience engagement while maintaining a focus on thoughtful and responsible communication.
+Faculty will guide you through topics such as writing, media strategy, and audience engagement while maintaining a focus on thoughtful and responsible communication.

 What Can You Do with an Online Communication Degree or Arts Degree?